-The fourth season of EDU Week took place at LeverX Group.
+The fourth season of EDU Week took place at LeverX.
 The event was headlined by the design team, and the agenda for the week was the user experience research and design thinking methodology.

 Our speakers, Nataliya Rubakhava, Vilena Vorobyova, Anastasiya Zhylnikava, and Natallia Heliver, covered the following topics: